TechQuanta/java-course/core-java/java-basics/index.md

 }
   </code></pre>

-  <p class="note">- Creating this program in your file.
+  <p class="note">Creating this program in your file.
 Do make sure you are on the right path on the terminal.</p>

   <pre><code class="code-block">
 <span class="command">javac</span> HelloWorld.java